Skip to main content

 • OPERAS Metrics

-OPERAS Metrics is a usage and alt-metrics platform for Open Access publishers in the Humanities and Social Sciences.
-It collects usage and impact metrics related to published Open Access content from many different sources (monographs, journals, repositories) and allows their access, display and analysis from a single access point.
-Metrics are displayed not only for the publisher’s website, but are also aggregated with those of other sites that a book is known to be available at.
+OPERAS Metrics collects usage and impact metrics related to published Open Access books and allows their access, display and analysis from a single access point.
+Metrics is not only displayed for the publisher’s website, but also aggregated with those of other sites where a book is available.

 • OpenLIME